Consensys/doc.teku/docs/how-to/use-external-signer/use-web3signer.md

 The command line specifies the following:

-- the validator public keys for which Web3Signer signs attestations and blocks using [`--validators-external-signer-public-keys`](../../reference/cli/index.md#validators-external-signer-public-keys)
+- The validator public keys for which Web3Signer signs attestations and blocks using [`--validators-external-signer-public-keys`](../../reference/cli/index.md#validators-external-signer-public-keys).
-- the URL of the Web3Signer client using [`--validators-external-signer-url`](../../reference/cli/index.md#validators-external-signer-url)
+- The URL of the Web3Signer client using [`--validators-external-signer-url`](../../reference/cli/index.md#validators-external-signer-url).

 :::note